k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 <p>&nbsp;</p>
 </td>
 <td width="600pxl" valign="top">
-<p>This is the main configuration file of Fabric.
-It contains different sections of parameters and each section has its own parameters.
-Fabric default values are set for the commented parameters.</p>
+<p>Fabric's main configuration file holding different sections of parameters where each section has its own parameters.
+Default Fabric values are set for the commented parameters.</p>
 </td>
 </tr>
 <tr>